tubacingoz/rca-observability-agent-prd/AGILE_AND_AZURE_DEVOPS.md

 * **Ready to Sprint:** The state where all technical analyses and acceptance criteria are finalized.
 A card here holds no question marks and is ready for the Sprint Planning meeting. *(Note: While "Analysis" is often a separate column in the industry, it is melted into the "Ready to Sprint" phase in our streamlined workflow.*

 ### 2. Execution & Development
-* **Sprint Backlog (Active Run):** Items committed during planning[cite: 1].
+* **Sprint Backlog (Active Run):** Items committed during planning.
 Developers pull work from this pool to transition them into the `Development` state.
 * **Development (Branching & Coding):** Developers create branches in the Repos section to isolate changes and protect the main code (Main/Master).
-If multiple developers work on the same file, **Merge Conflicts** are collaboratively resolved[cite: 1].
-Once local testing is done, a Pull Request (PR) is opened to move the code to the Preprod environment[cite: 1].
+If multiple developers work on the same file, **Merge Conflicts** are collaboratively resolved.
+Once local testing is done, a Pull Request (PR) is opened to move the code to the Preprod environment.

 ### 3. Testing, Approval, and Deployment
 * **Dev Done (Ready for Test):** The code successfully reaches Preprod, and responsibility shifts back to the BA.
-The BA executes tests, verifies database records, and logs official documentation (including screenshots of successful processes or SQL queries) in the Discussion/Comments section to certify the item is ready for client testing[cite: 1].
+The BA executes tests, verifies database records, and logs official documentation (including screenshots of successful processes or SQL queries) in the Discussion/Comments section to certify the item is ready for client testing.
 * **In UAT:** Items successfully tested internally are handed over to the business units for their own scenario testing.
 * **UAT Done:** The client confirms the feature works as requested and approves it for production.
 * **Deployed / Closed:** The final state where the deployment package is uploaded to the live environment, verified to run smoothly, and archived.